shamanec/GADS-devices-provider/README.md

 * macOS
   * Supports both Android and iOS
   * Automatically configures each device when it is connected/disconnected
+* Windows 10
+  * Supports Android
+  * Automatically configures each device when it is connected/disconnected

-Developed and tested on `Ubuntu 18.04 LTS` and `macOS Ventura 13.5.1`
+Developed and tested on `Ubuntu 18.04 LTS`, `macOS Ventura 13.5.1`, `Windows 10`

 ## Setup
 [Provider setup](./docs/setup.md)